 - Avoiding stress is easier said than done, but try to find ways to relax.
 Talk with your doctor about stress-reduction techniques.

-- Eat a healthy diet with limited amounts of saturated fat, lots of whole grains, and many fruits and vegetables.
+- Eat a healthy diet with lots of whole grains, many fruits and vegetables and limited amounts of saturated fat.

 - Talk to your doctor about starting a safe exercise plan.